On this page you can read answers to the most frequently asked questions about entrepreneurship.

 If you accept work through a billing cooperative, you will be considered an entrepreneur for the purposes of unemployment security.
 If such work is considered a secondary occupation, you may be entitled to an adjusted daily allowance.
 The TE Office will issue a statement, binding upon the KOKO fund, as to whether you may be paid earnings-related daily allowance for the duration of your work through a billing cooperative.
 Contact the TE Office regarding your plans as necessary, and if you do begin such work, notify the TE Office and KOKO.

 If you work through a billing cooperative, you must submit copies of agreements concerning assignments and statements of your gross income to KOKO.
 Your income will be adjusted over the period of the pay.
+It is not necessary to report your working hours, but please remember to notify us in the application, if you have received income through a billing cooperative during the applied period.

 If you are receiving a daily allowance and start a business, the TE Office will issue a statement, binding upon the KOKO unemployment fund, as to whether your business activities are full-time or a secondary occupation.
 If you are considered a full-time entrepreneur, you will not be entitled to daily allowance.
 However, if your business activities are considered a secondary occupation, there is no restriction on payment of daily allowance.